Politics

 Fact Box

-• On June 23, 1972, Congress enacted the Title IX of the Education Amendments of 1972, prohibiting federally funded educational institutions from discriminating against students or employees based on sex.
-The amendment, signed into law under President Richard Nixon, begins, 'No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.'
+• On June 23, 1972, Congress enacted Title IX of the Education Amendments of 1972, prohibiting federally funded educational institutions from discriminating against students or employees based on sex, stating no one in the US 'on the basis of sex [shall] be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.'

 Suzanne (No)

 Even non-religious people object to sex being downgraded to simply a 'social construct.'
 Acknowledging biology is not bigotry.
-Sex is fixed and immutable; it cannot change even with therapy and surgeries.
-This is a wholly scientific view that would have been common knowledge among the American public and lawmakers even in recent years.
-Still, in 2021, we're confused as a society as to what humans are (male and female) and how best to protect them in law.
+Sex is fixed and immutable; it cannot change with therapy or surgery.
+Yet, even in 2024, we're confused as a society as to what humans are (male and female) and how best to give each group fair protection in law.

 • chat-ic2